mosaia-development/mosaia-node-sdk/README.md

 interface OAuthConfig {
     redirectUri: string;       // Redirect URI for the OAuth flow (required)
-    scopes: string[];         // Array of scopes to request (required) appURL?: string;          // App URL for authorization endpoints (optional, defaults to https://mosaia.ai) clientId?: string;        // OAuth client ID (optional, merged from SDK config if not provided) apiURL?: string;          // API URL for token endpoints (optional, merged from SDK config if not provided) apiVersion?: string;      // API version (optional, merged from SDK config if not provided) state?: string;           // State parameter for CSRF protection (optional) }
+    scopes: string[];         // Array of scopes to request (required) apiKey?: string;          // API key (optional, merged from SDK config if not provided) state?: string;           // State parameter for CSRF protection (optional) }
 ```

 **Configuration Merging:**
 - The OAuth constructor automatically merges missing configuration values from the SDK's default configuration
-- If `clientId`, `apiURL`, or `apiVersion` are not provided in the OAuth config, they will be taken from the SDK configuration
+- If `apiKey` is not provided in the OAuth config, it will be taken from the SDK configuration
-- If `appURL` is not provided in the OAuth config, it defaults to `https://mosaia.ai`
-- **Required after merging**: `clientId`, `apiURL`, `apiVersion`, `appURL`, and `scopes` must be available after merging (either from OAuth config or SDK config)
 - This allows for flexible configuration where you can provide only the OAuth-specific parameters

 **Configuration Management:**